rkelson/metadata-asset-tracking-tool/metadata/Cadastre/plss_sections_gcdb.md

 ### How reliable and accurate is the dataset?

 This dataset represents the most current and complete version of PLSS sections in Utah.
+Please reach out to [our team](https://gis.utah.gov/contact/) with questions about this dataset.

 ## Credits